UFAL-DSG/alex/SDS/test/README.txt

         $ easy_install nose
         $ nosetests

     Nose searchs through packages and runs every test.
 Tests must be named test_<something>.py and must not be executable.
+Tests doesn't have to be run from project root, nose is able to find project root on its own.

 How should my unit tests look like?